-There is nothing worse (ok, a little drama here, but not many things) than feeling bloated.
+There is nothing worse (okay, this is a little dramatic, but it really sucks!) than feeling bloated.

-Whether you’re headed to Turks & Caicos, your 10 year reunion is 3 days away, or you’re simply at home watching Netflix, it doesn’t matter, bloat is something we want to avoid.
+Whether you’re headed to Turks & Caicos, your ten-year reunion is three days away, or you’re simply at home watching Netflix, it doesn’t matter—bloat is something we want to avoid.